-2.1.2.1 Training Waivers
+3.2 Training Waivers

-The Senior Procurement Executive may waive the contracting officer training requirements on a case-by-case basis, for only agency program coordinators and approving officials managing cardholder accounts with a single purchase limit above the micro-purchase threshold, if the Operating Unit can demonstrate that internal controls are established and routine reviews are conducted by individuals with the requisite contracting officer training.
+Training requirements set forth in section 3.1 a of this policy shall not be waived for cardholders, agency program coordinators or approving officials.
+However, on a case-by-case basis, the Senior Procurement Executive may waive the training requirements for agency program coordinators and/or approving officials managing cardholder accounts with single purchase limits above the micro-purchase threshold if the Operating Unit can demonstrate that internal controls are established and routine reviews are conducted by individuals with requisite contracting officer training and experience.